 Catalyst Blockchain Platform supports Hyperledger Fabric application v2.0 capabilities, which define the following chaincodes lifecycle:

-There is a Chaincode tab on the left-hand side of the screen in the Catalyst Blockchain Platform dashboard.
-To see information regarding all of the chaincodes currently added on the platform, you need to click on the “Chaincode” tab.
+To see information regarding all of the chaincodes templates currently added on the platform, you need to click on the “Chaincode” tab.
+To add a new chaincode template click on the "Add chaincode" button.

-This icon allows the user to add a new chaincode on their Catalyst Blockchain Platform.
+This button allows you to add a new chaincode template on your Catalyst Blockchain Platform.
 Clicking this option opens up a new window as a panel on the right that includes all of the necessary fields for adding the chaincode.

 You can see the following fields:

-Click the Submit button to add the chaincode on the platform.
+Click the "Save" button to add the chaincode template on the platform.

 Any peer that wants to leverage the chaincode to complete a transaction or query the ledger must install that particular chaincode.
 If the installation of a chaincode is done through code, it requires extensive knowledge of Docker containers and Linux commands, not to mention the time consumed throughout the process.
 However, Catalyst Blockchain Platform streamlines the entire process by allowing users to add the chaincode through just a few clicks.

 Please go to the “Peer” tab present in the left navigation bar on Catalyst Blockchain Platform, displaying the available peers in a particular organization.
-Ensure that the peer on which you want to install the chaincode has a green tick on the upper right-hand corner, which shows that it is running.
+Ensure that the peer on which you want to install the chaincode has the “running” status.
 (For information about peer status, please refer to this section).
-After this, the user can click on a specific peer, which displays peer actions.
-The fourth option in the available actions is “Install chaincode.”
+Click on a specific peer, go to the Chaincods tab and click the “Install chaincode” button.

 It opens an on-screen menu when clicked.
-You can select the chaincode from a drop-down menu that displays all of the chaincodes added to the platform.
+You can select the chaincode from a drop-down menu that displays all of the chaincode templates added to the platform.

 You can also add indexes for optimizing performance when using CouchDB as a state database.

 By clicking the “Chaincodes” tab on the “Peer Details” tab, you can see installed chaincodes on that specific peer.
-The information displayed under this tab are Label, PackageID, and Available/All Replicas:
+The information displayed under this tab are Label, PackageID and a status of the chaincode deployment.

 After the chaincode was installed on the peer, the chaincode container will launch on all of the peers where the chaincode is installed, allowing channel members to start using the chaincode.
 It may take a few minutes for the chaincode container to start.

 Every chaincode has a definition that includes certain parameters such as name, version, endorsement policy, and more.
-This chaincode definition needs to be approved by the channel members for the peers to use that chaincode.
-The chaincode needs to be approved only once by each organization and used by all peers in the channel.
 The approval of the chaincode is subject to the endorsement policy, which defines the voting mechanism.
 The endorsers (regarding the channel policies) are responsible for authenticating the chaincode.
 Each endorser should approve the same chaincode definition to be able to commit it to the channel.
+The chaincode needs to be approved only once by each endorser organization according to the channel policy.

 To approve chaincode you need to fill in the following fields:

-Endorsers - Which organizations need to execute and validate the transaction output.
+- Endorsers - Which organizations need to execute and validate the transaction output.
+Only these organizations will be able to interact with the chaincode.

 Once a sufficient number of channel members have approved a chaincode definition, one organization can commit the definition to the channel.
 The channel policy governs the number of organizations with endorser rights that need to approve a definition before it can be successfully committed to the channel.

 To commit a chaincode on a channel, go to the “Channels” tab and open the specific channel to commit the chaincode.
-Under the “Channel Actions” section, there is an option labeled “Commit chaincode.”
-Select the chaincode from the dropdown menu and the peer where it is installed, and click the “Submit” button.
+Under the “Chaincodes” section, there is a button labeled “Commit chaincode.”
+Select a peer and the chaincode from the dropdown menu, and click the “Save” button.

-You can upgrade a chaincode using the same Hyperledger Fabric lifecycle process as you used to install and start the chainocode.
+You can upgrade a chaincode using the same Hyperledger Fabric lifecycle process as you used to install and start the chaincode.
 You can upgrade the chaincode binaries or only update the chaincode policies.

 Follow these steps to upgrade a chaincode.